edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## Execute

 The `execute` method was added in June 2023 and will show up inside the next version of the `edgedb-tokio` crate.
-In the meantime it can be used by setting your edgedb dependencies to the git repo:
+In the meantime it can be used by setting your EdgeDB dependencies to the git repo:

 ```
 edgedb-derive = { git = "https://github.com/edgedb/edgedb-rust" }